fix

 • A small start-up who doesn’t have the budget for more security coverage

-• A company earning compliance for the first time who needs a security assessment done as part of the compliance requirements
+• A company earning compliance for the first time needs a security assessment done as part of the compliance requirements

 Penetration Testing as a Service (PTaaS)